What is Assisted Living?

 Assisted living communities come in various sizes and layouts and offer different types of residences.
 Accommodations can range from small bedrooms to lavishly outfitted apartments and detached homes.

-Assisted living communities may be separate communities or they may be part of a larger senior community that offers other levels of care, such as independent living, memory care, or skilled nursing care, for example.
+Communities may be separate communities or they may be part of a larger senior community that offers other levels of care, such as independent living, memory care, or skilled nursing care, for example.

 They are typically located in or near residential or urban areas, which means residents can feel like they are part of the overall neighborhood, community and county or city where they live.